Kochise/atari-emu/README.md

 http://www.emulators.com/gemul8r.htm

-INST : Launch, select "Atari ST", configure "Options" menu (ROM, disk, VM, in that order), click "Restart" BOOT : Copy the C_S000 folder in C:\, select to boot on C: (disk options), restart, quickly press 5 as it boots to change desktop size
+INST : Launch, select "Atari ST", configure "Options" menu (ROM, disk, VM, in that order), click "Restart"<br>
+BOOT : Copy the C_S000 folder in C:\, select to boot on C: (disk options), restart, quickly press 5 as it boots to change desktop size<br>

 ## Hatari
 Good emulator, with pretty accurate Falcon030 emulation, can emulate up to 1000% of the original speed (but it gets jerky).

-INST : Launch, press F12, configure each section
+INST : Launch, press F12, configure each section<br>

 ## SainT
 Accurate emulator with little tweaking options, yet tuned to run demos normally not runable on emulator.